fbpx

 Planners for all grade levels of Wild Math have been released.
 Planners are now included with each Wild Math Curriculum.
 New customers do not need to purchase a planner separately.

 For past customers, planners are available in the shop (scroll all the way down the page).
-We are charging a small amount ($5) to help cover the graphic design, editing, and significant amount of time this project required.
-If this is a significant burden on your family please contact us via email about a scholarship.
+We are charging a small amount ($5) to help cover the graphic design, editing, and the significant amount of time this project required.
+If this is a significant burden on your family, please contact us via email about a scholarship.

-Customers that have purchased the upgraded kindergarten curriculum a free upgrade of the curriculum only.
+Customers that have purchased the upgraded kindergarten curriculum were offered a free upgrade of the curriculum only.
 Emails were sent to the address used to purchase the curriculum.
-If you did not receive an email, please send an email with your order number or the name and email address that was used to purchase (and any other relevant details) to wildmathcurriculum@gmail.com.
+If you did not receive an email, please send an email with your order number or the name and email address that was used to purchase (and any other relevant details) to support@discoverwildlearning.com.

 Weekly plans are now included in all grade levels and the plans are available at a discount to past customers.
 Lessons in Wild Math® do require a little planning/prereading and some gathering of materials.
 I suggest involving your children in the gathering of materials as this is part of the learning.

 Wild Math is designed to be flexible for the family/teacher and the student.
 A suggested pacing guide is included, as well as weekly plans.
 I suggest choosing 2-4 activities per week to do with your student if you are using the product as your primary curriculum.
-If using as a supplement, choose 1-2 activities that compliment your other math curriculum.
-You do not need to do every suggested activity, pick and choose what works best for you and your student(s).
+If using as a supplement, choose 1-2 activities that complement your other math curriculum.
+You do not need to do every suggested activity; pick and choose what works best for you and your student(s).
 Plan one week at a time.
-Any more than that and you will likely end up changing your plans!
+Any more than that, and you will likely end up changing your plans!
 There are now parent-managed planning groups for Wild Math on Facebook.

 Wild Reading contains weekly plans that follow a weekly rhythm.
 Other than prepping materials and gathering some books, it is considered open and go!
 I do suggest that you read or quickly look over the chapter before each week.